jschiff/sea/README.md

 }
 ```

 It is important to note that the `call()` method is not reentrant.
-If multiple threads attempt to call the same `Sequencer`, the invocations will stack up, one behind the other.
-This behavior is necessary because the termination methods, `finish()` and `fail()` will likely be called from an event receiver thread and not directly from `start`.
+If multiple threads attempt to call the same instance of a `Sequencer`, the invocations will stack up, one behind the other.
+This behavior is necessary because the termination methods, `finish()` and `fail()` will likely be called from an event receiver thread and not directly from `start()`.
 If the termination methods are not called, the `call()` method will never return.
 In order to prevent the accumulation of dead threads, it is suggested that `Sequencers` are called from an `@Timed(stop = true)` event receiver.

+### Event-Dispatched Sequencers

+The use of event-dispatched sequences allows composite `Sequencers` to be built that can use `@Success` and `@Failure` pairs to robustly handle partial success and failures of their component sequences.
 For example:

 ```java
 class LoadABunchOfResourcesEvent extends BaseOutcomeEvent {